localgovdrupal/docs/docs/src/features/services/content-design.md

 Common task links allow quick access to high priority tasks within a section.

-Engage with the service team to understand what the top task are within a section and use analytics to see what pages users engage with most.
+Engage with the service team to understand what the top tasks are within a section and use analytics to see what pages users engage with most.
 Monitor this over time and change it according to users' needs.

 Tasks can be tagged as either "Action" or "Information" - these may display differently depending on how your theme is set up.